The AGE Building

 In 1949, the home fell under the jurisdiction of the Board of Texas State Hospitals and Special Schools.
 During the late 1950s, the nine remaining residents were consolidated into one hospital wing.
 In 1963, the last three residents were moved to private nursing homes at state expense, and the facility was closed.

 The building was purchased in 1986 by Austin Groups for the Elderly (AGE) and was renovated into office spaces.
 At the time, Austin Groups for the Elderly’s purpose was to host agencies that dealt with aging and disability issues.
-Meals on Wheels and More, Lutheran Social Services, and Hospice Austin were a few that came together to work on Austin’s aging issues.
+Meals on Wheels and More, Lutheran Social Services, and Hospice Austin were a few of the local organizations that came together to work on Austin’s aging issues.

 At any given time, 20 to 25 emerging non-profit organizations are in residence at The AGE Building.
 Tenants pay below-market rental rates and share facilities and equipment, to allow them to concentrate more dollars into their programs rather than overhead costs.